GwynethLlewelyn/online-status-insl/trunk/readme.txt

 == Changelog ==

-= 1.5.1 =
+= 1.6.1 =
-* Quick patch!
-Development will proceed on 1.6.0 as soon as I can...
+* Major code refactoring to comply as much as possible with the WordPress coding guidelines!
+* Code is now being audited via PHP CodeSniffer to check for non-conformities to overall style (even if sometimes I have no choice but to override it)
 * PHP 8+ is stricter when handling wrong types, so some changes were warranted
+* Added gazillions of anti-XSS checks, sometimes to the point of exasperation.
+The current code should run much slower, but at least it will be a bit more secure
-* Gutenberg support is, for the moment, on hold (too complex for my tiny little head)
+* Gutenberg support (blocks & widgets) is, for the moment, on hold (too complex for my tiny little head); bumped to 2.0.0
 * Changing " to ' wherever appropriate to conform to some new fancy PHP guidelines
 * Publishing to GitHub as well (which also required SVN to ignore Git-specific things, as well as ignoring my own local configuration, and whatever Mac-specific hidden files that are pointless to save)
 * Code refactoring and documentation, since being on GitHub _may_ mean that more people contribute code (wishful thinking, I know); also, there will be (potentially) some automated tasks in GitHub looking for the documentation...
+* Getting translations updated for the new code.
+Note that only the English-UK team responded (the Portuguese team couldn't care less about this plugin), so I'm sticking with the old method of providing translations.
+I've tried putting the files on Crowdin, but I think they do not work yet,
+* TODO: how to fix 'fake' requests (after all, the only thing you need to do is to fake a few headers using, say, Postman...)
+* TODO: re-audit the edge cases when a 'fake' request can actually do some XSS injection (!)

-= 1.6.0 (upcoming) =
+= 1.6.0 (abandoned) =
 * Adds support for editor blocks (Gutenberg): unfinished!
 * Several more layers of complexity in setting up the plugin, because: Gutenberg 😩
 * Currently 'on hold' since other things have priority...